If you qualify for a social welfare payment you get an amount for yourself, which is called the 'personal rate of payment'.

 In some cases, if there are difficulties in the home, (for example, gambling or alcohol abuse) an adult dependant can have more than just the Increase for a Qualified Adult paid to directly to him or her without your consent.
 This generally happens as a result of an investigation by a Social Welfare Inspector.

-Since 24 September 2007 if you apply for the State Pension (Transition), State Pension (Contributory) or State Pension (Non-Contributory) the Increase for a Qualified Adult will automatically be paid directly to your adult dependant.
+If you apply for the State Pension (Contributory) or State Pension (Non-Contributory) the Increase for a Qualified Adult will automatically be paid directly to your adult dependant.
 However, your adult dependant may choose to have it paid with your payment instead.

 |Social welfare payment